ComEd Peak Time Savings

 What if I Don't Reduce My Electricity Usage During Peak Time Savings Hours?

-Customers who choose not to reduce their power usage won’t be penalized.
-They simply won’t get a credit that day.
-However they can participate in future “peak time” periods.
+There’s no penalty if you don’t reduce your power usage.
+You simply won’t get a credit that day.
+You can always participate in future “peak time” periods.